 - You will be able to sell to a large group of people who previously weren’t able to purchase your home

-- You turn your unwanted Hartford County house into an income producing asset, providing you capital each month for the next few years
+- You turn your unwanted Connecticut house into an income producing asset, providing you capital each month for the next few years

 - You receive a lump sum payment up front, and a lump sum payment at the end of the rental term

 - You are able to get retail value for your home

 - You lock in the sale price from day 1, so even if housing prices fall, you will still get the original price for the home